Although the damage to the piano in the picture above was

 does NOT mean a literal duration of several years.
 It

-often indicates that it has been many years since the last
+often indicates that it may have been decades since the

 •